metabase/metabase/docs/configuring-metabase/config-file.md

 site-name
 ```

-But you can set any of the Admin settings with the config file, like you can with an [environment variable](./config-file.md).
+But you can set any of the Admin settings with the config file.
+Check out the list of [environment variable](./config-file.md) to see what you can configure.

 ## Loading a new Metabase from a config file